mooreaz92/bank_campaign_optimizer/README.md

 Our primary metric for evaluating our models will be **recall**, as we want to minimize the number of customers who would subscribe to a term deposit that we do not contact.

-From a marketing strategy perspective, we are not very sensative to false positives, as we would rather contact a customer who would not subscribe to a term deposit than not contact a customer who would subscribe to a term deposit.
+From a marketing strategy perspective, we are not very sensitive to false positives, as we would rather contact a customer who would not subscribe to a term deposit than not contact a customer who would subscribe to a term deposit.
 A false positive is just a cold-call that does not result in any new business, which as we saw in our target variable EDA, tends to happen most of the time.

 No call center is perfect but this machine learning method would at least point the call center in the right direction in terms of who to contact first so time is not wasted with low probability cold-calls.